angular/in-memory-web-api/README.md

 1. `requestInfoUtils` - utility methods in a `RequestInfoUtilities` object, including the default parser.
 Note that some values have not yet been set as they depend on the outcome of parsing.

-Your method must either return a `ParsedRequestUrl` object or null|undefined, in which case the service uses the default parser.
+Your method must either return a `ParsedRequestUrl` object or `null`|`undefined`, in which case the service uses the default parser.
 In this way you can intercept and parse some URLs and leave the others to the default parser.

-### Custom _genId_
+## Custom _genId_

 Collection items are presumed to have a primary key property called `id`.

-When you can specify the id when you add a new item; the service does not check for uniqueness.
+You can specify the `id` while adding a new item.
+The service will blindly use that `id`; it does not check for uniqueness.

 If you do not specify the `id`, the service generates one via the `genId` method.

-You can override the default generator with a `genId` method in your `InMemoryDbService`.
+You can override the default id generator with a method called `genId` in your `InMemoryDbService`.
-Your method receives the new item's collection and should return the generated id.
+Your method receives the new item's collection and collection name.
+It should return the generated id.
-If your generator returns null|undefined, the service uses the default generator.
+If your generator returns `null`|`undefined`, the service uses the default generator.

 ## _responseInterceptor_

-You can morph the response returned by the services default HTTP methods.
+You can change the response returned by the service's default HTTP methods.
 A typical reason to intercept is to add a header that your application is expecting.

 To intercept responses, add a `responseInterceptor` method to your `InMemoryDbService` class.